Free financial accounting 1 revision

 Additional information

 iii.
-Depreciation has been provided for motor vehicles at 10% on the cost amount.
+Depreciation has been provided for motor vehicles at 10% of the cost amount.
 However, depreciation on furniture & fittings is yet to be provided for at 12.5% on the net book values.

 v.
-The partnership had made the following transactions but not yet adjusted the relevant trial balance ledgers:
+The partnership has made the following transactions but has not yet adjusted the relevant trial balance ledgers;

 Required

-11. Mawingu Enterprises shows a difference on their trial balance of kshs 29.3 million.
+9. Mawingu Enterprises shows a difference in their trial balance of KES 29.3 million.
 This was posted to a suspense account so that the accounts for the year ended 31 march 2020 could be prepared.
-The following statement of financial position was produced:
+The following statement of financial position was produced.

 Statement of Financial position